 Selection Process: Each application will be independently reviewed by members of the UBAA Alumnae Scholarship Committee in order to assess the qualifications of each candidate based on the weighted criteria described above.
-Finalists will be notified by email, and will be required to participate in an interview process.
+Finalists will be notified through the UB Scholarship Portal and will be required to participate in an interview process.
 Decisions about the final award recipient(s) will be based on the assessments of the finalists by the interview committee.

-Notification: Scholarship recipient(s) will be notified of the results by telephone, and recipient names will be listed on the alumni website.
+Notification: Scholarship recipient(s) will be notified of the results through the UB Scholarship Portal, and recipient names will be listed on the alumni website.

 Publicity disclaimer: Submitting an application constitutes permission for use of the information contained in the application or its supporting information for marketing and publicity purposes as may be deemed appropriate by the Alumnae Scholarship Committee, UB Alumni Association and/or the University at Buffalo.